 Students in ES4 will choose an Elective in the Second Year and will choose their own courses while on exchange in the third year.
 Upon return form exchange, students choose a minor to take a deep dive on a subject of interest.
 Then, students customise their entire fourth year around their own career goals, choosing the type of internship and type of graduation project that best suit them.
+Students in the 3-year programme will decide, during their first year, to focus more of their attention on the public or private sector with specialisation courses in years 2 and 3.
+They will also have the option to choose an internship and graduation project in their preferred field and also have some freedom in selecting exchange courses.

-This gives students a lot of freedom, but also a lot of responsibility.
+All of this gives students a lot of freedom, but also a lot of responsibility.
 We offer our students guidance but expect them to take that responsibility and take charge of their careers.